evanmayer/julia-quickstart/README.md

 There are plenty of tutorials with [more complete content](https://www.tutorialspoint.com/unix/) and [content that is written better](http://people.cs.uchicago.edu/~kaharris/10200/tutorials/unix/), and they cover concepts that you may eventually need.

 Let's get to Julia.

+# Julia
+## Download Julia
+Head over to the Julia [downloads page](https://julialang.org/downloads/), locate the correct download link for your OS, and get it.
+If you don't know the procedure for installing on your OS, you can hit [help] to get more comprehensive instructions.

+Once Julia is installed on your machine, you can choose to make starting up the **REPL** (read-execute-print-loop) a little easier.
+I choose to have my `.bashrc` file prepend the directory containing the Julia binary to my [PATH variable](https://en.wikipedia.org/wiki/PATH_(variable)).
+This way, I can just type `julia` and have bash take care of finding out where the binary to execute is.
+At the bottom of my `.bashrc`, I write:

+- `export PATH="/home/evanmayer/julia-1.1.0/bin:$PATH"'

+## Run the REPL